isMattCoding/body-parts-selector/README.md

 That's it!
 You have now completed a questionnaire in Body Parts Selector.

+## How It Works
+* __Overview__: Body Parts Selector enables users to interactively select body parts using SVG images within a Rails application enhanced by Hotwire and Turbo.

+* __Navigating__:
+  * Users visit the index page to view all existing body records.
+  * SVG images (front and back of the body).

+* __Selecting Body Parts__:
+  * Clicking an SVG opens a larger modal version of the image.
+  * Users can click body parts to select or deselect them.
+Selected parts are highlighted and added to a hidden text input.

+* __Using Stimulus and Turbo__:
+  * __Stimulus Controller__: Manages the selection of body parts.
+Adds or removes classes to highlight selected parts and updates the hidden input.
+  * __Turbo Frames__: Used to load and display the modal.
+When a body part is selected, Turbo updates the hidden input with the selected parts.
+  * __Turbo Streams__: When the form is submitted, Turbo Streams handle the response, updating the page without a full reload.

+* __Saving and Viewing__:
+  * After selecting body parts, users close the modal and submit the form.
+  * The selected parts are saved as a parts attribute in the database.
+  * Users can view all saved records on the index page.

 ## Contributing
 If you'd like to contribute to Body Parts Selector, please fork the repository and submit a pull request.
 We welcome contributions of all kinds, including bug fixes, feature enhancements, and documentation improvements.